Madhumathikumareshan/Market-cap-analysis/README.md

 I'm passionate about learning, building things that add value, and growing every day  whether it's by improving a dashboard, asking better questions, or understanding how data shapes decisions.

-If you’re into data, business, or just want to connect — feel free to reach out to me on LinkedIn -(https://www.linkedin.com/in/madhumathi-kumareshan-67042622a/).
+If you’re into data, business, or just want to connect,feel free to reach out to me on LinkedIn -(https://www.linkedin.com/in/madhumathi-kumareshan-67042622a/).
 I’m always open to conversations, feedback, and learning from others in the field.